openedx/edx-documentation/en_us/shared/students/SFD_video_player.rst

    your keyboard or select this control again.

 8. **Closed caption**: You can show an overlaid transcript of the audio portion of the file by selecting this control.
-Select this control again to hide the captions.
+If you show the captions, you can move them to different areas on the video screen by dragging and dropping them.
+To hide the captions, select this control again.

 9. **Show transcript**: You can show a complete, scrolling transcript of the audio portion of the file to the right of the video by selecting this